 Included in program fee:

-3 units, housing, guest critics, museum entrance fees, local transportation, and travel/health insurance
+3 credits, housing, guest critics, museum entrance fees, local transportation, and travel/health insurance

 Not included in program fee:

-All CCA summer study-abroad courses (including the New York Studio and Marfa Fieldwork Project) are coordinated by the Office of Special Programs.
+All CCA summer study-abroad courses (including the New York Studio) are coordinated by the Office of Special Programs.